greim/await.js/README.md

 ## Creating promises

-You create a promise by calling the `await()` function, and passing a series of strings; one for each slot you expect to be filled.
+You create a promise by calling the `await()` function and passing a series of strings; one for each slot you expect to be filled.

 ```javascript
 var prom = await('foo','bar','baz')